Global private equity firms to bid for Hitachi's chemical unit: sources

 Its divestitures include semiconductor equipment maker Hitachi Kokusai Electric Inc and the power tool unit Hitachi Koki, both of which were sold to KKR.

-(Reporting by Kane Wu in Hong Kong, Arno Schuetze in Frankfurt and Junko Fujita in Tokyo; Additional reporting by Umekawa Takeshi in Tokyo; Editing by Kim Coghill)
+(Reporting by Kane Wu in HONG KONG, Arno Schuetze in FRANKFURT and Junko Fujita in TOKYO; Additional reporting by Takashi Umekawa in TOKYO; Editing by Kim Coghill and Christopher Cushing)